 Calibrating a t-stat is a simple process really.
 So long as the t-stat you have has a temp offset setting, setting it the right way is easy.
 Honeywell does in fact, have this offset setting in its 9000 series RTH9580WF internet controlled t-stat.
 This is the t-stat we use in our home.
 So, we’ll discuss next, how to set this offset for better comfort control from this t-stat.

 Note that this post applies to the other series 9000 Honeywell t-stats as well.

-The thermostat calibration process involves two main steps.
-First, you determine how far off the sensed thermostat temperature is from the actual room temperature.
-Then, you adjust the thermostat temperature offset parameter accordingly.
+The calibration process has two main steps.
+First, you figure out how far off the sensed t-stat temp is from real room temperature.
+Then, you set the t-stat temp offset parameter to account for that.
 Simple, right?
 Right!

-10. Obtain an accurate thermometer.
-For this demo, we used a refrigerator freezer thermometer, which works reasonably well.
-However, we recommend that you obtain a glass thermometer that is designed to read temperatures in the common household temperature range, say from 50 to 90 degrees.
-Not only does this type of thermometer provide more accurate readings, but its reading will likely be larger and thus easier to see clearly.
+For this demo, we used a fridge-freezer thermometer, which works pretty well.
+But we suggest that you buy a glass thermometer that reads temps in the common household temp range, from 50 to 90 degrees.
+Not only does this thermometer read more accurately, its scale is often larger.
+So, it’s easier to see.

-4. Read the thermostat and thermometer temperatures.
-In our case, the thermometer read the room at 76 degrees F, while the thermostat read it at 77 degrees F.
+In our case, the thermometer read the room at 76 degrees F. But the t-stat read it at 77 degrees F.